Rhodes (city)

 Rhodes (/roʊdz/; Ρόδος, Ródos /el/) is the principal city and a former municipality on the island of Rhodes in the Dodecanese, Greece.
 Since the 2011 local government reform, it is part of the municipality Rhodes, of which it is the seat and a municipal unit.
-It has a population of approximately 56,000 inhabitants (near 90,000 in its metropolitan area).
+It has a population of approximately 56,000 with nearly 90,000 in its metropolitan area.
 Rhodes has been famous since antiquity as the site of Colossus of Rhodes, one of the Seven Wonders of the Ancient World.
 The citadel of Rhodes, built by the Hospitallers, is one of the best-preserved medieval towns in Europe.
 The Medieval city is designated as a UNESCO World Heritage Site.

 Today, the city of Rhodes is an important Greek urban center and popular international tourist destination.

 History

 The island of Rhodes is at a crossroads between Europe, the Middle East, and Africa.
 This has given the city and the island many different identities, cultures, architectures, and languages over its long history.
 Its position in major sea routes has given Rhodes a very rich history.
 The island has been inhabited since about 4000 BC (Neolithic Period).

 The first modern histories of the city and island in English were written by Cecil Torr in 1885 and 1887.